 • New clinical equipment including an ultrasound machine for sole use by the breast unit and with high resolution imaging screens

 • Spacious and well-equipped prosthesis fitting room

-The facilitation of the unit’s day to day running is provided by the NHS Acute Trust however the charity based at the unit, Worcestershire Breast Unit Haven raise the funds to be able to provide the invaluable services of Breast Cancer Haven who offer complementary therapies on site at the unit and any clinical needs of the team over and above NHS provision to keep the unit at the forefront of patient care.
+The facilitation of the Unit’s day to day running is provided by the NHS Acute Trust however the charity based at the Unit, Worcestershire Breast Unit Haven raise the funds to be able to provide the invaluable services at the Unit, as well as virtually, and any clinical needs of the team over and above NHS provision to keep the Unit at the forefront of patient care.